Centre for Stress Management

 In February 2008 the Centre for Stress for Stress Management in association with the UK Centre for Cognitive Behaviour Therapy and the UK Centre for Rational Emotive Behaviour Therapy, launched two new modular 5-day courses: Certificate in Cognitive-behavioural Therapy and the Certificate in Rational Emotive Behavioural Therapy.
 These CPD programmes are suitable for health professionals who wish to gain skills and knowledge in these approaches.

-Courses in London are held at the training centre in Borehamwood and at the British Psychological Society offices in central London.
+Courses in London are held at the British Psychological Society offices or Royal Society for Public Health in London.
 Courses in Edinburgh are normally held at the Royal Scots Club.
 Except where indicated, course dates below are for London.

 Download the application form (Word 50KB)